 The long tradition of an outstanding Music Program at the Unitarian Universalist Church of Berkeley continues under the leadership of Dr. Bryan Baker, Director of Music; and Michèle Voillequé, Youth and Children’s Choir Director, and Katya Kolesnikov, principal organist.
 Groups in the Music Program are the Chancel Choir (Luminescence), the Youth & Children’s Choir, the Folk Ensemble, Gamelan Ensemble and the Eclectic Songsters.

-The Music Program sponsors a series of Music Events throughout the church year.
+The Music Program sponsors a series of concerts (see below for current listings or visit luminosityevents.org for more information) throughout the church year.
 Choral, vocal and instrumental concerts are supported by outstanding facilities at UUCB.
 The church’s extraordinary wealth of keyboard instruments includes two first-rate pianos, a nine-foot Yamaha concert grand and a Chickering baby grand, a fine harpsichord, and a magnificent Aeolian Skinner organ.
 The sound of these instruments, and all music, is enriched by the excellent acoustics of the 450-seat sanctuary.
 The Social Hall has a small stage where plays, musicals and ala-carte performances are often held, and the Atrium has a lively sound for more intimate gatherings.

 Luminescence, the 45-voice Chancel Choir, sings a varied and ambitious repertoire in services, meeting Thursday nights and most Sunday mornings from September through May.
 Each December we host a Messiah Sing-Along, and each year we present several musicals and concerts.

 $10 per class.
 All are welcome at anytime.